Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 3. The contractor contacts you to schedule a diagnosis appointment

-4. You pay the Trade Call Fee (TCF) at the time of the visit — this is due regardless of whether your claim is approved
+4. You pay the Trade Call Fee (TCF) of $100 to $125 at the time of the visit, regardless of whether your claim is approved

 5. ORHP reviews coverage and either approves the repair, offers a cash-in-lieu payout, or denies the claim

-6. Repairs are completed with a 30-day guarantee, or reimbursement is issued after invoice receipt
+6. Repairs are completed with a 30-day workmanship guarantee, or reimbursement is issued after invoice receipt

 Watch Out for the Trade Call Fee

 You owe the Trade Call Fee even if your claim is denied.
-Always review your contract's exclusions before scheduling a service visit to avoid paying out-of-pocket for a non-covered repair.
+Multiple 2026 reviews confirm the fee is charged when a technician is dispatched, not when a claim is approved.
+Always review your contract's exclusions before scheduling a service visit to avoid paying $100 to $125 out-of-pocket for a non-covered repair.

-ORHP uses an independent contractor network, meaning the quality of your experience can vary depending on who is available in your area.
-The company allows online status tracking, but customer reviews frequently mention long waits for complex repairs — particularly HVAC in summer months, where some customers reported waiting 3–5 weeks.
+ORHP uses an independent contractor network, meaning the quality of your experience can vary depending on who's available in your area.
+The company allows online status tracking, but customer reviews frequently mention long waits for complex repairs, particularly HVAC in summer months.
+Some 2026 reviewers reported waiting days for callbacks or scheduling during heat waves.
 For straightforward jobs like a dishwasher fix or plumbing repair, turnaround tends to be much faster.
-If you're curious how this compares to competitors, the American Home Shield reviews cover their 24-hour dispatch track record in detail.
+If you're curious how this compares to competitors, the American Home Shield reviews cover their dispatch track record in detail.

 Smart Savings Made Simple!